rorywalsh/cabbage/Docs/standalone_host.md

 # The Cabbage Standalone Host

-While any text editor can be used to code Cabbage instruments, it's fair to say that most development and prototyping will be done with the main Cabbage host and source code editor.
-The Cabbage standalone host is a single instrument host.
+Instrument development and prototyping is carried out with the main Cabbage IDE.
+Users write and compile their Csound code in a code editor.
+If one wishes one can also create a graphical frontend, although this is no longer a requirement for Cabbage.
+Any Csound file can be run with Cabbage, regardless of whether or not it has a graphical interface.

+,  standalone host is a single instrument host.
 It loads a Cabbage .csd file as a standalone plugin and comes with many features that make developing instruments that little bit easier.
 Provided below is a run down of the various options accessible from the 'Options' menu.

 ![Standalone](images/FullEditor.png)